The Xometry app works best with JavaScript enabled!

 • Thermoplastics: Thermoplastics such as PLA, ABS, and PETG are among the most commonly used raw materials.

 • Thermoplastic elastomers: Elastomers are materials that are still flexible, like rubber, after printing.
-These types of plastics can be difficult to print, require a direct drive extruder, and are more expensive.
+These types of plastics can be challenging to print, require a direct drive extruder, and are more expensive.

-• Filled Thermoplastics: Filled thermoplastics covers a broad range of materials that are a blend of thermoplastics and additional fillers, such as metal powder, carbon fiber, or sawdust.
-These are mostly used to create parts with a unique appearance and provide improved strength.
+• Filled Thermoplastics: Filled thermoplastics cover a broad range of materials that are a blend of thermoplastics and additional fillers, such as metal powder, carbon fiber, or sawdust.
+These are mainly used to create parts with a unique appearance and provide improved strength.

 Machine upgrades are rarely required to print with different filaments.
 However, in some cases, special accessories are needed.
 For example, it may be beneficial to include an enclosure with a ventilating pipe to the printer for plastics like ABS.